 Inquiry and Resources

 How will your students research the project?
-What is the problem and what steps will the students use to solve the problem?
-What resources will they use?
+What is the complex problem of the project and what steps will the students use to solve the problem?
+What resources will they use for in-depth inquiry and what teaching methods will you use during the project?

 - Other ideas for the project